 While your soil can benefit from a myriad of minerals, nitrogen, phosphorus, potassium, magnesium, sulfur, and calcium are considered “macronutrients”— and are needed in larger quantities than other “micronutrients” to promote healthy lawn growth.

-However, the nutrients your lawn or plants need the most are nitrogen, phosphorus, and nitrogen.
-These are the most common ingredients found in store-bought fertilizers, but are easily confused and overused.
+However, the nutrients your lawn or plants need the most are nitrogen, phosphorus, and potassium.
+These minerals, which are the most common ingredients found in store-bought fertilizers, are easily confused and overused.

 Let’s take a look at the importance of each soil nutrients and the role they play in creating gorgeous, green turf: